-- 5. Remove the switch contact from the device - Position the new switch contact between the guide rails - 7.
-Connect a continuity meter.
-For Normally Open Contact (NOC), connect PIN 1 and PIN 2.
-For Change-Over Contact (COC), connect PIN 1 and PIN 3.

-- 8. Slide the switch contact in the opposite direction of flow up to the stop.
+- Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - 8.
+Slide the switch contact in the opposite direction of flow until it stops.
 The switch contact must now be closed. - 9.
-Slowly slide the switch contact in the direction of flow until the contact opens.
-This switch point should be set as accurately as possible because it affects the accuracy of the switchpoint adjustment scale value.
-If necessary, repeat steps 9 and 10. - 10.
-Tighten the set screws (♥ on page 60) observing the proper torque (♥ Chapter 11.1 "Tightening torque" on page 72) - 11.
+Slowly push the switch contact in the direction of flow, until the contact opens.
+This switch point should be set as accurately as possible because it affects the accuracy of the switch point adjustment scale values (if needed, repeat steps 9 and 10). - 11.
 Affix the enclosed data plate to the side of the switch contact so that the reference arrow is in alignment with the lowest scale mark.
 If a reference tick mark is on the data plate (recognizable as a thinner line), it is to be used as the alignment mark.
-The adhesive surface must be dry and free of oil and grease. - Adjust the desired flow rate (cutoff point) on the switch point adjustment scale. - Position the female socket and gasket, then tighten the fixing screw.
+The adhesive surface must be dry and free of oil and grease. - 12.
+Adjust the desired flow rate (cutoff point) on the switch point adjustment scale. - 13.
+Attach the female socket and gasket and tighten the fixing screw.